 Gerrymandering is the dividing of a state, county, etc., into election districts so as to give one political party a majority in many districts while concentrating the voting strength of the other party into as few districts as possible.

 The DISTRIX game system introduces a new method for political redistricting in which the political parties form election districts in a high-stakes duel.
 Since both parties are involved, the game is a potential remedy for America's gerrymandering problem.
 If politicians want to draw their own election districts, why not ask them to do it by playing a competitive game against the other party?

 Another way to increase the fairness of our election districts is to use an automatic algorithm to create fair maps.
-Click here to access the website of our sister company, District Solutions LLC, where you can learn about Dr. Petering's computer algorithm that automatically creates nice-looking, politically fair, and legally acceptable maps of legislative and congressional districts for any U.S. state in a timely manner.
+Click here to access the website of our sister company, District Solutions LLC, where you can learn about the inventor's computer algorithm which automatically creates nice-looking, politically fair, competitive, and legally acceptable maps of legislative and congressional districts for any U.S. state in a timely manner.